pshunt/dev-accounts/README.md

 - User registration (signup)
 - Login and logout
 - Profile page with email update and account deletion
-- Password reset using Django's built-in tools is currently deactivated in development but maybe activated in production.
+- Password reset using Django's built-in tools is currently deactivated (non-active) in development but maybe activated in production.
-- Custom 404 error page with optional JavaScript and CSS styling
+- Custom animated 404 error page

 ---